telerik/blazor-docs/components/pivotgrid/overview.md

 ## Configurator

-In the simpler case, the PivotGrid supports fixed configuraton of its rows, columns, and measures.
+In the simpler case, the PivotGrid supports fixed configuration of its rows, columns, and measures.
 However, most scenarios and users may require greater flexibility where one can [use the PivotGrid Configurator to change, filter and sort the displayed fields and aggregations]({%slug pivotgrid-configurator%}).

 ## Templates